 Why Landlords Should Require Renters Insurance

-As a landlord, you have many responsibilities.
-Collecting rent, maintaining your units and being properly insured — to name a few.
-But one of the things you typically aren’t responsible for is covering the personal property of your tenants in the event of the unexpected.
+As a property manager, you have many responsibilities.
+You’re collecting rent, maintaining your units and managing your insurance — these are tasks you do every month — to name only a few.
+But one of the things you typically aren’t responsible for is covering the personal property of your tenants, in the event of the unexpected.
 That’s where renters insurance comes in.

 Protecting your tenant’s personal property isn’t the only case for renters insurance.
 Let’s find out how renters insurance not only benefits your tenants, but ultimately benefits you as a landlord.